GEOG90025 East Timor Field Class

 |Subject Overview:|| |

-This subject consists of a 12-day field trip to East Timor in September with pre-departure information sessions in late June and a post-trip workshop in Semester two.
+This subject consists of a field trip to East Timor in mid-semester break with pre-departure information sessions in semester 1 and a post-trip workshop.
 The subject is designed to develop students’ understanding of the Asia-Pacific region and in particular of the complex geographies of small island and post-conflict states.
 Students will gain an in situ appreciation of the historical and contemporary issues relevant to East Timor and develop their empirical and analytical research skills while carrying out small group research into the impacts of conflict, climate and culture on social and economic development and the environment.
 While in East Timor, students will participate in a number of rural, urban and remote site visits during which time they will interact with local communities, civil society leaders, academics, government and aid organizations.
 The field trip will be under the supervision of the subject coordinators.
 Students are responsible for the cost of airfares, internal travel, accommodation and food.

 |Learning Outcomes:|| |